garg8348/AlarmDiary/README.md

 ## Features

 - **Set Custom Alarms:** Configure alarms based on your preferred timings and frequencies.
+Will be using Time Picker
 - **Timely Reminders:** Receive notifications prompting you to add your work progress or daily updates.
 - **Interactive Diary:** Easily input your daily activities and accomplishments through a user-friendly text input prompt.
 - **Calendar Integration:** View compiled daily diaries in a calendar format, allowing you to reflect on your journey.